 The states with the most job growth for Signal & Track Switch Repairer are Utah, Nebraska, and Texas.
 Watch out if you plan on working in Louisiana, Pennsylvania, or Wisconsin.
 These states have the worst job growth for this type of profession.

 Signal and Track Switch Repairers make between $36,680 and $91,760 a year.

 Signal and Track Switch Repairers who work in North Dakota, California, or Illinois, make the highest salaries.

-Below is a list of the median annual salaries for Signal and Track Switch Repairers in different U.S. states.
+How much do Signal and Track Switch Repairers make in different U.S. states?